liupeirong/chat-app/README.md

 If you don't add an identity provider, the chat functionality of your app will be blocked to prevent unauthorized access to your resources and data.

-To remove this restriction, you can add `AUTH_ENABLED=False` to the environment variables.
-This will disable authentication and allow anyone to access the chat functionality of your app. **This is not recommended for production apps.**

 To add further access controls, update the logic in `getUserInfoList` in `frontend/src/pages/chat/Chat.tsx`.

 ### Updating the default chat logo and headers